luisoliva/dacodes-angular-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.

+## Instructions to run the project
+1. Run `npm install` to install the angular core and all project libraries and dependencies, this may take some minutes.

+2. When the installation finishes, run `npm start` to start the web development server with the custom proxy configuration to avoid CORS policy problems.
+This may take a few minutes.

+3. Finally after `npm start` command ends, open the web browser at `http://localhost:4200` to open and visualize the project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.